tangentsoft/pidp8i/doc/cc8-manual.md

 <a id="native" name="os8"></a>
 ## The Native OS/8 Compiler

-This compiler is supplied in both source and binary forms as part of the PiDP-8/I software distribution.
+This compiler’s source code is in the `src/cc8/os8` subdirectory of the PiDP-8/I software distribution.

-The native CC8 compiler is built from source code to SABR assembly by the CC8 cross-compiler unless you pass `--disable-os8-cc8` to the PiDP-8/I distribution’s `configure` script to suppress it.
-Those SABR files are then copied to a virtual DECtape image, which is attached to the PDP-8 simulator, assembled, and linked to produce the CC8 native OS/8 compiler by the [`cc8-tu56.os8`][cctu] script run by [`os8-run`](./os8-run.md).
-Take a look at that script and the `os8-run` docs if you want to learn more about this process.

-[cctu]: /file?fn=media/os8/scripts/cc8-tu56.os8
+Unlike in the original CC8 distribution or in past distributions of the PiDP-8/I software, we no longer need to ship binaries for the compiler to bootstrap the system.
+Due to the power of [`os8-run`][os8r] and the PiDP-8/I software build system, we now bootstrap CC8 environment entirely from source code unless the user passes the `--disable-os8-cc8` option to the `configure` script.
+This process is controlled by the [`cc8-tu56.os8`][cctu] script, which you may want to examine along with the `os8-run` documentation to understand this process better.

+If you change the OS/8 CC8 source code, saying `make` at the PiDP-8/I build root will update `bin/v3d.rk05` with new binaries automatically.

-Because the CC8 native is compiled *by* CC8, the [standard memory layout](#memory) applies to the compiler itself.
-Among other things, this means each phase requires approximately 16&nbsp;kWords of core.
+Because the CC8 native compiler is compiled by the CC8 *cross*-compiler, the [standard memory layout](#memory) applies to both.
+Among other things, this means each phase of the native compiler requires approximately 16&nbsp;kWords of core.

-We ship pre-built binaries to avoid a chicken-and-egg problem: the binaries require a working OS/8 environment to be built, but when the PiDP-8/I build system goes to build the bootable OS/8 media, it expects to have the OS/8 CC8 binaries at hand so it can copy them to the RK05 disk it is building.
-It's trivial to deal with that on our development systems, since we normally have a working `os8v3d-*.rk05` disk set from the previous build sitting around to bootstrap the process, so we break the cycle at that point rather than do a two-stage RK05 bootstrap build on end-user systems.

-These pre-built binaries are saved as `media/os8/subsys/cc8.tu56` by the `tools/cc8-tu56-update` script.
-Basically, that script uses the cross-compiler to produce SABR assembly files for each stage of the OS/8 CC8 compiler, which it then copies into the OS/8 environment, then it assembles, links, and saves the result as `CC?.SV`:
+The phases are:

 1.  `c8.c` &rarr; `c8.sb` &rarr; `CC.SV`: The compiler driver: accepts
     the input file name from the user, and calls the first proper